 - Fence posts and deck joists (wood moves more than your saw accuracy)

 Know the difference.
-Tight tolerance takes time.
 Loose tolerance saves it.
+That said, tight tolerance takes time.
 Spend your precision budget where the client sees it or the inspector measures it.

 The Pro’s Cheat Sheet: Keep This in Your Tool Belt